DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-month.md

 ## Scope

-This dataset includes natural resource revenue for U.S. federal lands and waters and Native American lands, including individual Native American mineral owners' revenues.
+This dataset includes revenues paid by companies to extract natural resources on U.S. federal lands and waters.
+It also includes revenues generated on Native American tribal and individual lands.
 It does not include privately owned lands or state lands.
-The dataset currently includes data tracked and managed by the Department of the Interior’s Office of Natural Resources Revenue.
-The data is presented by month, from January 2008 through the most recently completed month.
+The dataset includes data tracked and managed by the Department of the Interior’s Office of Natural Resources Revenue.
+The data is presented by month, from January 2008 through the most recently completed month (we update the data every month).
 A given month's data is represented by the 1st day of the month (e.g., 10/1/2018 represents data for the month of October 2018).

 ### Why are some values negative?